phzh1984/-1-Medical-data-research-project-01--EEG-data-analysis/README.md

-# Medical Data Research Project EEG Data
+# Medical Data Research Project: Tinnitus Data Classification Prediction

 Problem: Tinnitus is a subjective symptom or feeling; there is still a lack of an objective method to diagnose and detect tinnitus symptoms.